Concentration-Free Quantum Kernel Learning in the Rydberg Blockade: Exponential Concentration in Quantum Kernel Methods

-where the similarity measure of $\boldsymbol{x}, \boldsymbol{x'}$ is linked to the inner product of their corresponding quantum states.
-The kernel is used in combination with the class labels $\mathcal{Y}$ to build a loss function.
+The kernel values populate an $N_s \times N_s$ Gram matrix with entries $\kappa_{ij} = \kappa(\boldsymbol{x}_i, \boldsymbol{x}_j)$ for all pairs of data points.
+This kernel matrix is used in combination with the class labels $\mathcal{Y}$ to build a loss function.
 The convexity of the loss landscape guarantees classical convergence towards an optimal classification model~\cite{Schuld2021,schuld2021supervisedquantummachinelearning,thanasilp2024exponential} for a given kernel.
+Note that this is in stark contrast to variational quantum approaches where non-convexity can restrict trainability.